steffendx/GoNorthWiki/Kortisto.md

  * **Add field**: This drop down list allows you to add a new field to the current npc or template.
 You can choose between a single line text field, multi line text field and a number field.
 After selecting a field type you must provide a name of the field and add it to the npc or template.
  * **Mark as implemented**: This button will only be available if the current user is an implementation status tracker and working on a npc.
 If the current npc is not implemented you can click on this button to see the changes to the npc and flag it as implemented.
 If the current npc is already implemented this button will be labeled with implemented and be disabled.
  * **Dialog**: This button is only available if you are working on a npc and have the Tale role.
 By clicking this button you will switch to the [dialog of the npc](/steffendx/GoNorth/wiki/Tale).
+ * **Name generator**: This button is only available if you are working on a template.
+By clicking this button you will be able to setup the name generator template.
+In the dialog you can enter the template by using different placeholders and test the generated names.
+You can find more information about the algorithm [here](http://rinkworks.com/namegen/instr.shtml) and [here](http://rinkworks.com/namegen/reference.shtml).
+ * **Generate name**: This button is only available if you are working on a npc.
+By clicking this button a name for the npc will be generated based on the name generator template of the npc template on which the npc is based.
+If no name generator template was specified in the npc template this button will be disabled.
  * **Mark as player**: This button will only be available if the current user is a Kortisto Player Manager and working on a npc.
 This button allows the user to flag an npc as the player npc.
 This is important in quests and dialogs to be able to select player values in actions and conditions.
  * **Delete**: Allows the user to delete the npc or template.